adobe/aem-dispatcher-experiments/experiments/refetching-flush/README.md

 1. Publish the page.
 Optionally, you can make a change before publishing, such as including a text component and adding some text.
 1. _Note!_ This time, `page-with-bad-component.html` will remain present in the cache: `ls /Library/WebServer/docroot/publish/content/dispatchertester/us/en`
 1. In VisualVM, open the AEM publish instance's Java process to the Monitoring tab
-1. Generate 300 requests with a 5 second ramp up time, using the JMeter script included in this directory:
+1. Using the JMeter script included in this directory, generate 100 threads of requests with a 10 second ramp up time, in a continuous manner for 20 seconds total:

 ```
+# Remove any previous results, first:
+rm -rf report jmeterResults.jtl

+# Run the test
 jmeter -n -Jjmeterengine.force.system.exit=true -t Page-with-bad-component-test-plan.jmx -Jrampup=10 -Jthreads=100 -Jduration=20
 ```